All you need to know about Financial R ...

 Let’s look at this in a slightly different way.

 The transition into what’s considered the mid-career in the chart (5-10 years’ experience) tends to reward employees of all financial industries similarly (at least as a % of prior salary).
-Of course, as a requirement, all CFA charterholders still technically considered entry level are already on the brink of transitioning into the mid-career stage.
+Of course, as a requirement, all CFA charterholders still technically considered entry-level are already on the brink of transitioning into the mid-career stage.
 As employees move into the experienced stage of their careers (10-20 years experience), that’s when a CFA designation really pays dividends.
 Even as employees move into their late careers, the CFA charter continues to pay off.
 While the average finance MBA generates a respectable salary increase in these later stages, it fails to keep up with the value of the CFA designation.
 Finance MBAs from only top schools, however, likely outperform CFA charterholders alone.

-Now we’ll take a look at the salaries split up by US state.
+Now we’ll take a look at the salaries split up by US states.
 Since all other states lacked a sufficient amount of respondents, we will look at just six states in this comparison: New York, Pennsylvania, Texas, Illinois, California, and Massachusetts.

 Similar to the % raise figures shown in the very first chart, the salary multiple simply takes the median salary earned by a charter holder in each state and divides it by the median salary earned by all employees in that state.
 In this regard, the CFA charter edge tends to be fairly similar among the US states shown above with the exception of California and Massachusetts, which lag slightly behind.

 When we take a look at the total salaries of charter holders in these states, nothing necessarily catches the eye.
-The CFA charterholders salaries by state tend to stay in line with the national CFA charterholder median salary of approximately $86k, fluctuating slightly in relation to the cost of living in each state.
+The CFA charterholders salaries by the state tend to stay in line with the national CFA charterholder median salary of approximately $86k, fluctuating slightly in relation to the cost of living in each state.

 The cost of living adjustments here has been based on the most CFA charterholders populated city within each state.
 This is a strange approach, but one that hopefully doesn’t skew the data too much because, for each state, the selected city accounts for over half of the state’s CFA charterholders residents.
 Cities used in the adjustments include New York City, Philadelphia, Dallas, Chicago, San Francisco, and Boston.